missionpinball/mpf-docs/tutorial/1_prerequisites.rst

 Tutorial step 1: Prerequisites
 ==============================

-Before we dig into building your own machine's configuration, let's make sure you have everything you need to get started.
+Before we dig into building your own machine's, let's make sure you have everything you need to get started.